 What are the details

-This proposal sets out our proposed plans for the three years from 1 January 2022, known as regulatory period 1 (RP1).
+This proposal sets out our proposed plans for the three years from 1 January 2022, known as Regulatory Period 1 (RP1).
 Our proposal relates to fibre fixed line access services regulated by the Commerce Commission.
-It reflects feedback from our consultation session earlier this year as well as feedback gathered through product and other customer engagement.
+It reflects feedback from our consultation earlier this year as well as feedback gathered through product and other customer engagement.
+You can explore our RP1 proposal here.

-You can find the headlines of our proposal in our release to the NZX here.
+Read the the headlines of our proposal in our release to the NZX.
 In summary, we plan continued investment to:

 - complete UFB build and connect consumers to fibre